hevela/django-plupload/README.md

 **Usage:**
-In the html template just load the 'plupload_script' tag passing the csrf token to generate the javascript needed, and include the 'pl_upload_form' to generate the 'div' where the upload queue will show:
+In the html template just load the 'plupload_script' tag passing the csrf token to generate the javascript needed, along with the url where you are going to process the file uploads. and include the 'pl_upload_form' to generate the 'div' where the upload queue will appear:

     <!DOCTYPE html>
     <html>